etiennelord/QuantumCropLand/README.md

-# QuantumCropLand
+# QuantumCropLand (v1.0 June 2025)
 Small dataset for advancing research on quantum image encoding and classification for agriculture application.
 The dataset is provided as a numpy file (npz) with two vectors named 'data' and 'labels'.
+The data were extracted form the Sentinel-2 (ESA) satellite imagery using [Google Earth Engine](https://earthengine.google.com/  "Google Earth Engine"), using the [AAFC Annual Crop Inventory](https://www.agr.gc.ca/atlas/aci) layers.

+Authors: Etienne Lord, Ryan Godin (Agriculture and Agri-Food Canada)

 # Dataset statistics
 _Filename_: 20250605_16x16_12channel_ndvi_psri.npz